backtrace-labs/verneuil/README.md

 some of which see updates every second... for less than $40/day in S3 costs.

+It has been tested on linux/amd64, linux/aarch64 (little endian), and darwin/aarch64.
+The sqlite file format and the Verneuil replication data are all platform agnostic.

 [^verneuil-process]:  The [Verneuil process](https://en.wikipedia.org/wiki/Verneuil_method) was the first commercial method of manufacturing synthetic gemstones... and DRH insists on pronouncing SQLite like a mineral, surely a precious one (:

 The primary design goal of Verneuil is to add asynchronous read